softwaremill/ox/doc/best-practices.md

 # Best practices

-While working on Ox and integrating ox into our other open-source projects, we found a couple of patterns and best practices which might be useful for anybody starting their journey with direct style Scala and ox.
+While working on Ox and integrating ox into our other open-source projects, we found a couple of patterns and best practices which might be useful for anybody starting their journey with direct-style Scala and ox.

 ## Make scopes as small as possible